ahmadamukhtar/4-DoF-Industrial-SCARA-Robot/README.md

 SCARA Robot Demo:
 https://drive.google.com/file/d/1_Rjsqo9XiC1aGFfsBElCld4F-KgaRdup/view?usp=sharing

-> 🎬 Click the image above to watch the full demo video

 ## **📌 Overview**
 This project implements a **teleoperated control system** for a **4-DoF SCARA robot** using a **distributed CAN bus architecture**.
 The system features: